FIVE judicial officers appointed

 The Honourable Justice Murray Robert Aldridge 13 December 2012

-The Honourable Justice Peter Tree 14 December 2012
+The Honourable Justice Peter William Tree 14 January 2013

 Family Court of Western Australia

-Note: Judges of the Family Court of Western Australia also hold Commissions in the Family Court of Australia.
+(The following judges of the Family Court of Western Australia also hold Commissions in the Family Court of Australia)

 Date of Family Court commission

-The Honourable Justice Stephen Ernest Thackray, Chief Judge 1 December 2004
+Chief Judge The Honourable Justice Stephen Ernest Thackray 1 December 2004

 The Honourable Justice Simon Moncrieff 31 August 2009

-The Honourable Justice John Walters 6 December 2012
+The Honourable Justice John Myer Walters 6 December 2012

-The Honourable Justice Susan Duncanson 6 December 2012
+The Honourable Justice Susan Janet Duncanson 6 December 2012

 Administrative Appeals Tribunal